 Long-term employees are more likely to hold higher positions of formal or informal influence within the organization, which further strengthens their desire to support, protect, and guide the organization.

-So how do you motivate employees past year one?
+So how do you keep tenured employees engaged past year one?

 For the success of your organization, it is crucial to maintain the high level of engagement that comes with a new hire.
 Let’s take a look at engagement drivers across tenure.